btrask/stronglink/SECURITY.md

 	- Hash tables are randomly salted on startup
 	- Use assertions to assert obvious invariants
 	- Ship with assertions on
+	- Use comments to highlight security-critical statements
+	- Use labels in the bug tracker to highlight security issues and nothing else
 	- Test under Valgrind
 	- Test under Clang static analyzer
 	- Test under [Facebook Infer](http://fbinfer.com/) static analyzer